Andrejs1979/games-neltify/src/pages/how-it-works/index.md

 templateKey: how-it-works-page
 title: How It Works
 image: /img/example.jpg
-heading: You are in total control of your Caragents spending
+heading: You are in total control of your CARAGENTS spending
 description: 'Never pay more than your monthly budget cap, and you can stop any time.'
 subheading: Let them promote your brand on Instagram.
 blurbs: